The Latest: Wounded student attends school baseball game

 6:30 p.m.

-A Santa Fe high school baseball team member who suffered a head wound in the shooting attended the school's playoff game Saturday.
+A Santa Fe high school baseball team member who was wounded in the shooting attended the school's playoff game Saturday.

-Team member Rome Shubert was dressed in a team jersey but in shorts rather than a uniform.
-Shubert had tweeted that he was OK and stable.
+Team member Rome Shubert had a bandage on his neck and was still wearing his hospital bracelet at the game.
+He was dressed in a team jersey but in shorts rather than a uniform.

 Most members of the Santa Fe team had crosses painted on their face and initials of shooting victims written on tape around their wrists.
 Some members of the opposing team, Kingwood Park, had "Pray for SF" written on tape around their wrists.